 - Ensure mirrors and field of vision is free of obstruction

-By adhering to the above checklist, you will rest easy as you travel across the country.
-In addition, it is also a good idea to get a tune-up or have your car inspected by a licensed mechanic prior to any long-distance travel.
+By taking the time to go through your checklist, you can travel with greater peace of mind as you make your way across the country.
+It is also wise to schedule a tune-up or have your car inspected by a licensed mechanic before any long-distance journey, ensuring everything is in optimal condition before you hit the road.

 Maps And Routes